Module Catalogue 2025/26

 Aims

-This module focuses on intellectual property law in its global and comparative perspectives.
-It intends for students to gain an understanding of the role of copyright, patent, trademark and associated rights such as geographical indications through consideration of harmonisation agreements at the international level, as well as the role of regional harmonisations in regimes such as the EU, along with examples taken from domestic contexts in the UK, the US, China, and other major players as determined by contemporary topics and debates currently occurring in the field.
+This module focuses on intellectual property law from global and comparative perspectives.
+It intends for students to gain an understanding of the role of copyright, patent, trademark and associated rights such as industrial designs, trade secrets, and geographical indications of origin through consideration of international treaties and agreements, regional harmonisation and unification measures such as those of the EU, and national laws in the UK and other major players as determined by contemporary topics and debates currently occurring in the field.

 Outline Of Syllabus

-The proposed outline of the syllabus is as follows, with the proviso that case studies will change each year dependent upon current issues, controversies and developments.
+The proposed outline of the syllabus is as follows, with the proviso that case studies will change each year depending on current issues, controversies and developments.

 1. An introduction to global intellectual property

-2. The international institutions of IP, from WIPO to the WTO
+2. The international laws and institutions of IP

-4. Copyright 2: Case study (this may change yearly depending on current events – it could consider interactions between copyright and AI, or copyright enforcement online)
+4. Copyright 2: Case study (in light of key doctrines such as originality; this may change yearly depending on current events – it could consider the interactions between copyright and generative artificial intelligence etc.)

-6. Patents 2: Case study (this may change yearly depending on current events – it could consider software patents, access to medicines, biotechnology, etc)
+6. Trademark 2: Case study (in light of key doctrines such as distinctness; this may change yearly depending on current events – it could consider the interactions between trademark and ‘keywords advertising’ etc.)

 10. Conclusions and summing up